Praveenk8051/ml-notes/clustering_retrieval.md

 ### K-Means as a Special Case of GMM

-If we fix the covariance matrices \(\Sigma_k\) to be equal and drive variances to zero, GMM reduces to K-means.
+If we fix the covariance matrices $\Sigma_k$ to be equal and drive variances to zero, GMM reduces to K-means.
 This explains why K-means is a special case of GMM with simplified assumptions.

 ## Challenges & Practical Considerations